-- 1. Natural heritage is a system composed of natural heritage features and areas, which are linked by natural corridors.
+- Natural heritage is a system composed of natural heritage features and areas, which are linked by natural corridors.
 Natural heritage features, areas and corridors are necessary to maintain biological and geological diversity, natural functions, viable populations of indigenous species and ecosystems.
-Natural heritage features and the LRCA approximate regulated area, which includes the general area of wetlands, floodplains, watercourses, erosion hazards, and the associated adjacent areas (a 15 metre buffer from wetland) are shown on Schedule A. - Natural heritage features and areas shall be protected for the long-term.
+Natural heritage features and the LRCA approximate regulated area, which includes the general area of wetlands, floodplains, watercourses, erosion hazards, and the associated adjacent areas (a 15 metre buffer from watercourses and 30 metre buffer from wetland) are shown on Schedule A. - 2.
+Natural heritage features and areas shall be protected for the long-term.
 The following features and areas are shown on Schedule A: - a.
 Significant wildlife habitat - b.
 Known habitat of endangered and threatened species (generalized to 1-kilometre grids) - c.
 Fish habitat - d.
 Areas of Natural and Scientific Interest (ANSIs)